0b-s3rv3r/malloc/README.md

 # malloc
-my simple implementation of malloc/free
+My a dead simple implementation of malloc/free made for learning purposes.
+Do not combine with std malloc!